 Read your policy carefully, then check with your agent.
 Also, if you want to avoid likely increases in your homeowners' insurance policy premiums, consider simply bearing the cost, or a part of it, if the damage is minimal; for example, to a small section of a plastic fence easily repaired with replacement parts from a "big box" store.

-Disputes between neighbors about falling trees or branches are common and, unhappily, just as often unnecessary.
-Check the applicable law in your municipality first, and then share your findings with your neighbors.
-A cooperative approach to the question of damages may save everyone a great deal of unnecessary time and expense.
+Disputes between neighbors about falling trees or branches are common and unhappily, just as often unnecessary.
+Check the applicable law in your municipality first, then share your findings with your neighbors.
+A cooperative approach to the question of damages could save everyone unnecessary time and expense.